Draco-lang/draco-lang.org/public/blog/birthday02/article.md

 - 2023 16th of December: Cleanup around the symbol hierarchy
 - 2023 22nd of December: CI workflow updates to the playground
 - 2024 21st of January: PowerShell utility script improvements, bug fix in the language server to update a freshly opened document
-- 2024 23rd of January: Playground build script improvement, merking well-known types and intrinsic symbols
+- 2024 23rd of January: Playground build script improvement, merging well-known types and intrinsic symbols

 This last one might deserve a few words of explanation.
 Almost all compilers will have a set of intrinsic symbols that the compiler needs to know about.
 Primitives, all the built-in operations, the base type for all objects, known types of certain operations - like `System.Type` from `typeof(T)` - and so on.
 So far, we have represented these builtin types separately from the ones living in `System`, so for example, `int32` was actually a different type from `System.Int32`.
 This PR merged the two and got rid of a lot of ugly edge cases.